 Precision agriculture on-demand with drone mapping

-A valuable, vulnerable crop
+Rapeseed: England's valuable, yet vulnerable crop

 England’s ‘green and pleasant land’ is dappled with brilliant yellow rapeseed fields.
 The crop (also called rape, oilseed rape, and canola) is known for its characteristic bright-yellow flower and is cultivated for its oil-rich seed.

-Rapeseed is one of the highest yield oils - its dark black seeds are 45% oil - and the other 55% is high protein animal feed.¹ It’s one of the world’s major oil crops, and of the 70 million tonnes produced annually, 2.2 million tonnes is produced in the UK.
+Rapeseed is one of the highest yield oils - its dark black seeds are 45% oil - and the other 55% is high protein animal feed.¹ It’s one of the world’s major oil crops, and of the 70 million tonnes produced annually, 2.2 million tonnes are produced in the UK.
 Rapeseed is one of the most common break crops in the country.
 Break crops are generally a pulse or oilseed crop grown instead of cereals.
 Introducing a break crop typically improves productivity and economic value.²

 To make this crop more viable, farmers and service providers across the UK are exploring new technologies such as drone mapping and precision agriculture to scout and assess the fields for any potential issues.

-One of our Pix4D Ambassadors, Chris Eglington, CEO of Crop Angel, has been using drone mapping in agriculture for years now and believes the drone usage and remote sensing are both becoming more common and their use is likely to increase.
+One of our Pix4D Ambassadors, Chris Eglington, CEO of Crop Angel, has been using drone mapping in agriculture for years now and believes that drone usage and remote sensing are both becoming more common and their use is likely to increase.

 Crop Angel specializes in the delivery of agricultural services using UAV technology.
 They were one of the first companies to offer crop spraying drones within the UK.
-They also work closely with YEN (yield enhancement network) on their momentum project which involves farmers trying out different treatments and timings of various applications onto various crops to optimize workflows and yields.
+They also work closely with YEN (yield enhancement network) on their momentum project which involves farmers trying out different treatments and timings of various applications onto various crops to optimize agricultural workflows and crop yields.

 |Project description||Field assessment of pheasant/wild bird damage to rapeseed crop|